The Definitive Guide to Sightseeing

 Rocamadour

-The Correze named after the river Corrèze which runs through it lies in the south of the Limousin.
+The Corrèze, named after the river Corrèze, which runs through it, lies in the south of the Limousin.
 Its capital is Tulle, and its most populated town is Brive-la-Gaillarde.
-This very pretty department has plenty to offer from the Millevache County Park to its main towns and to being home to 5 of France’s most beautiful villages too.
+This very picturesque department has plenty to offer, from the Millevache County Park to its main towns and being home to five of France’s most beautiful villages.

 Places to visit;

-One of France's beautiful villages, Segur is built on a meander of the Auvézère River and was very important in the middle ages.
-Ruins of the 12th-century castle can still be seen in the town, as well as half-timbered houses and remains of a Court of Appeal.
-A lovely place to stop for lunch by the river and take in the views.
+One of France's beautiful villages, Segur, is situated on a meander of the Auvézère River and was of great importance in the Middle Ages.
+The ruins of the 12th-century castle can still be seen in the town, as well as half-timbered houses and the remains of a former Court of Appeal—a lovely place to stop for lunch by the river and take in the views.

-This charming medieval village is built on a ridge on the border between the Corrèze and the Dordogne and has a 12th-century Romanesque church
+This charming medieval village is situated on a ridge along the border between the Corrèze and the Dordogne, boasting a 12th-century Romanesque church.

-This beautiful town some call the jewel in the Correze crown goes back to pre-Roman times when the area was inhabited by the Gauls.
-In the 10th century, it was the home to a powerful monastery and important Benedictine Abbey.
-Its many towers, vaulted passageways and ancient houses with adorned carved doors make it quite unique.
+This beautiful town, which some call the jewel in the Corrèze crown, dates back to pre-Roman times when the Gauls inhabited the area.
+In the 10th century, it was the home to a powerful monastery and an important Benedictine Abbey.
+Its many towers, vaulted passageways and ancient houses with adorned carved doors make it unique.
 A visit to see the magnificent bell tower is well worthwhile.

-Originally founded by the Romans, this charming medieval village is perched on a rock overlooking the River Maumont.
-Its circular narrow streets full of ancient buildings all lead to the Grand Place.
+Initially founded by the Romans, this charming medieval village is perched on a rock overlooking the River Maumont.
+Its circular, narrow streets, full of ancient buildings, all lead to the Grand Place.
 The bell tower is listed as a historical monument.
-Just outside the village, discover the ‘Pans of Travasac’ an old slate mine located in a subterranean gallery and small museum.
+Just outside the village, discover the ‘Pans of Travasac’, an old slate mine located in a subterranean gallery and small museum.

-A pleasant market town with an excellent indoor market in the George Brassens Market Hall on Tuesdays/Thursdays and Saturday mornings.
-It holds 4 duck and goose markets each year.
-Visit in the centre the Bellet Distillery and try Pastis vert, gentian, walnut and chestnut liqueurs.
-Also here is the Museum Labenche and learn about the history of local French life.
-Brive was known as the regional capital of the resistance during WW11 and you can find out more at the Edmond Michelet Museum just off centre.
+A pleasant market town with an excellent indoor market in the George Brassens Market Hall on Tuesdays/Thursdays, and Saturday mornings.
+It holds four duck and goose markets each year.
+Visit the centre of the Bellet Distillery and try Pastis vert, gentian, walnut and chestnut liqueurs.
+Also, here is the Musée Labenche, where you can learn about the history of local French life.
+Brive was known as the regional capital of the resistance during World War II, and you can find out more at the Edmond Michelet Museum, located just off-centre.
 Book lovers should not miss the annual book fair held on the first weekend in November.
-Finally, Brive has a great atmosphere at night when a number of landmarks are light up.
+Finally, Brive has a great atmosphere at night when several landmarks are lit up.

-Known as the town on seven hills, this interesting old town is the administrative centre of the Correze.
+Known as the town on seven hills, this interesting old town is the administrative centre of the Corrèze.
 It has a particularly nice medieval quarter featuring tall houses with wooden balconies.
-Don’t miss the superb 16th Maison Loyac near the Cathedral.
+Don’t miss the superb 16th-century Maison Loyac near the Cathedral.
 Tulle is famous for producing Tulle, a fine netting made from a mixture of fibres including silk, nylon or rayon.
-It is often starched and used in wedding veils, gowns and ballet costumes.
+It is often used in starched wedding veils, gowns, and ballet costumes.
 Tulle was renowned in the 18th century for silk and lace production.
-You can visit ‘Point de Tulle’ a needle lace workshop on the side of the cathedral to find out more.
-Tulle is also world-famous for accordion production and you can see how they are made in the ‘Maugein’ factory and enjoy an excellent collection of old accordions in the Cloisters museum.
+You can visit ‘Point de Tulle’, a needle lace workshop on the side of the cathedral, to find out more.
+Tulle is also world-famous for accordion production, and you can see how they are made in the ‘Maugein’ factory and enjoy an excellent collection of old accordions in the Cloisters museum.
 Enthusiasts visit the annual accordion festival called ‘Nuits de Nacre’.
-This is a huge 4-day event held in September with over 90 concerts held across the town.
-History buffs may like to visit the weapon museum.
+This is a huge 4-day event held in September, featuring over 90 concerts throughout the town.
+History buffs may enjoy visiting the museum of weapons.

 11. Tregnac sur Vezere (1hr 41mins/97.5km)

 This very pretty medieval place is another of France’s beautiful villages, located by the banks of the Vezere River.
 There are many old houses to discover in its narrow streets surrounding the 11th-century church.
 A walk past a medieval tower and through an old gateway takes you to the river.
-This is spanned by a lovely 14th-century bridge, the best spot for a photo!
-Nearby is Lac du Bariousses renowned for whitewater sports and hosts the World Canoeing Championships.
-You can walk around the lac and the tourist info office in Tregnac has a guide.
+A lovely 14th-century bridge spans this, the best spot for a photo!
+Nearby is Lac du Bariousses, renowned for its whitewater sports and hosting the World Canoeing Championships.
+You can walk around the lake, and the tourist info office in Tregnac has a guide.

 12. Gimel les Cascades (1 hr 41mins/125km)

-The name of the town and three unforgettable waterfalls below standing between 38-60 metres high.
-A 400m footpath from the village takes you to the falls enabling you to see the force at close quarters.
-Allow 90 minutes to enjoy the walk and take photos.
-Before leaving the village pop in the ‘Église St Pardoux’ to see the priceless enamel shrine of St Etienne.
+The name of the town and three unforgettable waterfalls below stand between 38 and 60 metres high.
+A 400m footpath from the village takes you to the falls, enabling you to see the force at close quarters.
+Allow 90 minutes to enjoy the walk and take in the scenery, including plenty of time to take photos.
+Before leaving the village, pop in the ‘Église St Pardoux’ to see the priceless enamel shrine of St Etienne.

 13. Turenne (1hr 46mkins/106km)

 Located high on top of a cliff dominated by a ruined castle, this is one of France's most beautiful villages.
-Pick up a heritage walk leaflet from the tourist information and follow 10 points of interest taking just over an hour and a half in total.
-One of the highlights is the ‘Hotel de Cosnac’ an old hunting lodge.
+Pick up a heritage walk leaflet from the tourist information and follow 10 points of interest, which will take just over an hour and a half in total.
+One of the highlights is the ‘Hotel de Cosnac’, an old hunting lodge.

 14. Collongers-La-Rouge (1hr 50mins/112km)

-Another of France's most beautiful villages, this fairy-tale perfect village with no telegraph pols or electric pylons is a dream for photographers.
-It’s interesting because most of the buildings are built of red sandstone due to the iron ore content.
+Another of France's most beautiful villages, this fairy-tale-perfect village, with no telegraph poles or electric pylons, is a dream for photographers.
+It’s interesting because most of the buildings are constructed of red sandstone due to its high iron ore content.
 Explore the castles, houses, turrets, old market hall and mermaid’s house.
-During the peak season, this village with its artisan boutiques can attract between 6000 to 7000 visitors a day!
+During the peak season, this village, with its artisan boutiques, can attract between 6,000 and 7,000 visitors a day.

 15. Correze (1hr 52mins/145km)

-This charming small town with a medieval heart takes its name from the River Correze River.
-The old fortified town has retained its slate roofs and ramparts.
+This charming small town, with a medieval heart, takes its name from the River Corrèze.
+The fortified old city has retained its slate roofs and ramparts.

 16. Carennac (2hr 2mins/146km)

-Located in the Lot department on route to Rocamadour, Carennac is listed as one of France's most beautiful villages.
-Don’t miss the church with its beautifully carved door and cloisters to the castle with a painted ceiling and exhibitions on local history.
-The Hermitage canal runs alongside the village lined with lovely old houses.
-Visit on Tuesdays for the market after lunch, which is quite unusual as markets in the area are normally am only.
+Located in the Lot department en route to Rocamadour, Carennac is listed as one of France's most beautiful villages.
+Don’t miss the church, with its beautifully carved door and cloisters, and the castle, featuring a painted ceiling and exhibitions on local history.
+The Hermitage Canal runs alongside the village, lined with lovely old houses.
+Visit on Tuesdays for the market after lunch, which is quite unusual as markets in the area are usually only open in the mornings.

 17. Curemonte (2hr 4mins/138km)